 Delhi polls: Dy CM Sisodia files nomination from Patparganj constituency

-Senior AAP leader and Deputy Chief Minister Manish Sisodia on Thursday filed his nomination from the Patparganj constituency for the Delhi assembly elections, officials said.
-"He filed the nomination around 2 PM," a senior poll official told PTI.
+Senior AAP leader and Deputy Chief Minister Manish Sisodia on Thursday filed his nomination from the East Delhi's Patparganj constituency for the Delhi Assembly elections after holding a road show.
+"He filed the nomination around 2 pm and there is no dummy candidate for him," a senior poll official told PTI.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)